 The ICC ban states that Amir must not take part in any cricket-related activity, however he played in good faith.

 "I would not be stupid enough to knowingly play in a match that I knew would contravene my ban," he added.

 "Wherever I am going to play cricket, the world will know about it.
 I would not be stupid enough to play in a match where I knew that I would be taking a risk."

-shows that he took four wickets in seven overs for nine runs.
+The match scorecard shows that he took four wickets in seven overs for nine runs.
 He also opened the batting and hit 60 as Addington won by 81 runs.

 ICC spokesman James Fitzgerald commented: "We have heard the reports and we are investigating.
 The suspension very clearly states that it is a suspension from all forms of cricket and all cricket-related activities."

 The game is likely to have come under the jurisdiction of the ECB, which is also investigating and "liaising with the ICC as appropriate".